paulocmarques/HUANANZHI-X99-TF/README.md

 7) Hidden BIOS items that do not control.

   How to update Firmware:
-1) Burn the Firmware to programmer device. (e.g. EZP-2019)
+1) Burn the Firmware to programmer device. (e.g. EZP-2019, CH341A...)
+[Instruction for CH341A](https://www.miyconst.com/Blog/View/2086/ch341a-minimal-usage-guide-how-to-read-and-write-a-motherboard-bios)
 2) Clear CMOS.
 3) After restart go to the BIOS setting & use 'Restore Default' / 'F10' / 'Enter'
 4) Configure RAM timings & enjoy.